Colleen A. Rivers

 In 2016, Rebecca began working at the Law Office of Marie A. Mattox, P. A. While at the Law Office of Marie A. Mattox, she gained specialized knowledge in Plaintiff representation in civil cases, including employment discrimination, retaliation, wrongful termination, wrongful death, sexual harassment and other related matters.

-Rebecca began working at Thompson, Crawford & Smiley, P.A. in 2018.
+Rebecca began working at Thompson, Crawford, Brown & Smiley, P.A. in 2018.
 At Thompson, Crawford & Smiley, Rebecca is Thomas Thompson’s Paralegal and she is involved in many areas of the law including, but not limited to, personal injury, contracts, employment discrimination, disability insurance, auto/motorcycle accidents, wrongful death, power of attorney, employment law (businesses), probate, and estate planning.
 In addition to being Mr. Thompson’s Paralegal, Rebecca is also attorney Mallory Bennett’s primary paralegal.

 Paralegal for William H. Crawford and Beth A. Miller